cardano-foundation/CIPs/CIP-0023/README.md

 |-----------------------  |--------------------  |------------------------ |---------------   | ---------------------------- |
 ```

-### Test Cases

-See the minfees.php code to test different potential values of the parameters.

 ### Backward Compatibility

 There are 2 ways to handle the existing pool certificates with minimum variable pool fee less than the proposed value: